STARS-Design-Track-2023/OpenLane-flow/README.md

 # STARS Openlane Wrapper

-# Installation
+## Installation
 ```
 git clone git@github.com:STARS-Design-Track-2023/OpenLane-flow.git
 cd OpenLane-flow
 ./setup.py
 ```

-If the insatall was successful you should see the following in you terminal at the end of your run.
+If the insatall was successful you should see the following output in you terminal at the end of your run.
+You have sucessfullu set up your OpenLane environment!!
 ```
 ```
-If you do not get the above ***do not run the setup script again*** look at the common errors section again.
+If you do not get the above output ***do not run the setup script again*** look at the common errors section.
 Once you have followed those instructions.
 Do the following
 ```
 cd ~/OpenLane
 make test
 ```
-Hopefully now you see what is to be expected.
+Hopefully now you see a successful test run.

-# Common Errors
+## Common Error(s)

 If you get the following error.
-If not ***please call a TA***
 ```
 ```
 please source your bashrc by doing the following